South Africa

 • Graveyard of ships

-The Zoetendal, Birkenhead and Arniston are some of the many shipwrecks found along the coastline.
-Showpieces from these shipwrecks are on display at the Bredasdorp shipwreck museum.
-Visitors to the area can still see the remains of the Meisho Maru 38 wreck on the shores of Cape Agulhas.
+The Arniston, Zoetendal and Birkenhead are a few of the numerous shipwrecks spotted up and down the coastline.
+Parts and pieces from these shipwrecks have been put on exhibition at the Bredasdorp shipwreck museum.
+Tourists visiting the region may still view the remnants of the Meisho Maru 38 shipwreck on the shoreline of Cape Agulhas.

 • Fynbos

-The Agulhas Plain has great diversity of flora.
-The area contains some unique types of vegetation, such as limestone fynbos, part of the famous Cape Floral Kingdom in South Africa, the smallest and richest of the world's six plant kingdoms.
+The Agulhas Plain features an amazing diversity of flora.
+It boasts several unique variations of plant life, like for example limestone fynbos, part of the famous Cape Floral Kingdom in South Africa, the smallest and richest of theworld's six plant kingdoms.
 Although most species bloom between May and September, there are flowers to be enjoyed in any season.

 • Bird life